evmaki/ee461-react-flask-heroku/README.md

     - Search for this repository under your new Heroku app > Deploy > Connect to GitHub (bottom of the page) and connect to it
     - At the bottom of the Deploy page under Manual deploy, select the main branch and click Deploy Branch
     - If/when deployment fails, view the build log to learn why

+## FAQ
+Q: Why isn't it working when I try to deploy to Heroku?

+A: If you try to deploy this repository _with no changes_ it _should_ work.
+The first place to look is the _build logs_ that are generated when you try to deploy.
+- If your error appears under "Installing requirements with pip" in the build logs, you are probably missing a Python dependency in ``requirements.txt``.
+Make sure any additional libraries you are using for your Flask app are included in ``requirements.txt``.
+- If your error happens AFTER deployment when you try to access the app in the browser, then you might have a bug in your Flask app that is causing it to crash.
+Access your app on the Heroku web panel, go to "More" on the top-ish right-hand side, and go to "View logs".
+These logs are equivalent to the terminal output you see when running a Python program on your computer.
+There is useful information there that will help you debug your app.